APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

 And the lack thereof may seem like the individual cares about American freedoms, when in fact what happened here betrays a darker objective.
 Without being too dramatic on the matter, this looks like a cut and dry case of administrative negligence to me.

 Tonal negligence as a "perpetrator" of misconduct is everywhere in this problem.
-"Kohanteb said he feels the university should offer more guidance for students about what constitutes hate speech because he feels some students are ignorant when it comes to antisemitic tropes.“I’m scared sometimes that hate usually comes from ignorance,” he said.
+"Kohanteb said he feels the university should offer more guidance for students about what constitutes hate speech because he feels some students are ignorant when it comes to antisemitic tropes.“ I’m scared sometimes that hate usually comes from ignorance,” he said.
 “If we can inform students of what is and what isn’t antisemitic, and where that line is, I think it’d be very beneficial to all.”[^201] In *Student Reactions* we observe pervasive and frequent use of the words or phrase, "Intifada", "Zionist", and "from the river to the sea..."
 First off, looking at [figure](##fig:doe-ocr-pamphlet) the DOE's OCR office has what looks to be somewhat "dated" circumstances that raise Title VI concerns---"A Jewish middle school student feels unsafe at school because classmates routinely place notes with swastikas on the student's backpack, perform Nazi salutes, and make jokes about the Holocaust."
 It is unlikely that a situation like this would arise anymore, because students have found rhetorical "workarounds", so to speak.
 This situation also seems quite extreme, if this were the bar to clear I'm not sure the House Committee would need to call a hearing.
-The OCR should update antisemitic vocabulary and devices for pervasive harrassment (this is the age of social media, not written notes).
+The OCR should update antisemitic vocabulary and devices for pervasive harassment (this is the age of social media, not written notes).
 It should also make clear what the *minimum* requirement is for Title VI infringements.

 Under the circumstances where the applicability of Title VI is unclear, the university should take a position on these and other words within the polemical lexicon.
 Perhaps an online "activist index" could be maintained, whereby language is defined from an American viewpoint (Americans that believe in statehood for Palestine might be referred to as *progressive Zionists* for example).
 A dedicated UCLA media relations office that's active on campus could be involved in mediating conversations, promoting its position, and